wizardpisces/experiment/readme.md

-## Project Description
+## Introduction

-Implementing frameworks, tools and concepts in simplified version，already in progress:
+Implementing frameworks, tools and concepts in simplified version

-* vite
-* webpack
-* koa
-* express
-* inversify - (IOC/DI framework)
-* rpc
-* more to come

 more info: packages/* readme.md